null

 Chandeliers

 The chandelier is an object of furnishing, created to capture light and enhance the brightness of an interior.
 As early as the Middle Ages, they were made of wood and fitted with candles.
-From the Renaissance onwards, hanging lamps were made of metal and diversified in shape.
+From the Renaissance onwards, hanging lamps were made of metal, and their shapes became more varied.
 At the same time, they grew in size and became a symbol of luxury and wealth.

 In 17th-century Versailles, chandeliers were designed to dazzle Louis XIV's guests, particularly in the Galerie des Glaces, thanks to the reflections of light and the richness and quality of the crystals.
 Noble materials such as crystal embellished these sumptuous decorative objects for decades.
 Pendants, rosettes, prisms, pendants and pearls in cut crystal create rich decorations, supported by gilded mounts.